-- Subsection 5 Powers of the CAA to enforce national provisions in the field of distribution - Art.
+- Art.
 295-5 Powers of the CAA in the event of avoidance of Luxembourg legal provisions - Subsection 6 Cooperation with other authorities and EIOPA - Art.
-295-6 Cooperation and exchange of information between the competent authorities of Member States - Subsection 7 Complaints handling

-Art.
-295-6bis - Complaints handling

-Section 6 - Information to be provided and rules of conduct
+295-6 Cooperation and exchange of information between the competent authorities of Member States - Subsection 7 Complaints handling - Art.
+295-6a- Complaints handling - Section 6 Information to be provided and rules of conduct - Art.

-- Art.
 295-7 General principle - Art.
 295-8 General information provided by the insurance intermediary or insurance undertaking - Art.
 295-9 Conflicts of interest and transparency - Art.
 295-10 Provision of advice and sales practices in the absence of advice - Art.
 295-11 Information provided by insurance intermediaries on an ancillary basis - Art.
 295-12 Exemptions from the provision of information and flexibility clause - Art.
 295-13 Information procedures - Art.
 295-14 Cross-selling - Art.
 295-15 Product oversight and governance requirements - Section 7 Additional requirements for the distribution of insurance-based investment products - Art.
 295-16 Scope of additional requirements - Art.
 295-17 Prevention of conflicts of interest - Art.
 295-18 Conflicts of interest - Art.
 295-19 Information to customers - Art.
 295-20 Assessment of suitability and appropriateness, and reporting to customers